Electric Folding Bikes Buyer’s Guide

 Choosing the right electric folding bike

 An electric folding bike is a big investment, so we recommend you spend some time weighing up the options and comparing models.
 Our guide contains a lot of the information you need, but if it’s possible, we recommend you get up close and personal with a few models before you make your choice.
+We stock renowned brands including Apollo and Carrera, with options to suit all budgets.

 At Halfords, we’re the first choice for UK commuters looking for expert advice and the largest selection of bikes for sale.
 Visit a local Halfords where you can see our range of electric folding bikes.
 If you need some help and advice, our trained technicians are on hand and available to help you choose the right folding bike for you.